minoseah629/blockchain_tweet_search/README.md

     * https://developer.twitter.com/en/docs/twitter-api/tweets/search/api-reference/get-tweets-search-all
 * start_time and end_time are the range tweets you are searching.
   * date and time must be formatted like YYYY-MM-DDTHH:mm:ssZ. (mm is minutes and MM is month)
+  * Z is Universal Time Coordinated (UTC) or London time
 * add is additional parameters described in Documentation
   * max_result can range from 10 to 500
   * tweet.fields is the desired fields from tweet like created_at (meaning date tweet was created)